© 2026 Texas Public Radio

 Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

-Allegations have surfaced about Chávez, the late farmworker organizer who became a national civil rights icon and co-founded the United Farm Workers,
+On Tuesday, allegations began to surface about Chavez, the farmworker organizer who became a national civil rights icon and co-founded the United Farm Workers.

-On Tuesday, the national César Chávez Foundation and the United Farm Workers union released statements acknowledging claims of misconduct involving women and minors.
+Also on Tuesday, the national Cesar Chavez Foundation and the U.F.W. released statements acknowledging claims of misconduct involving women and minors.

-The foundation’s statement claims Chávez engaged in inappropriate sexual behavior during his time as president of the United Farm Workers of America (UFW).
+The foundation’s statement claims Chavez engaged in inappropriate sexual behavior during his time as president of the U.F.W.

 “We are deeply shocked and saddened by what we are hearing,” the statement said.
 “The Foundation is working with leaders in the Farmworker Movement to be responsive to these allegations, support the people who may have been harmed by his actions, and ensure we are united and guided by our commitment to justice and community empowerment.”

-According to the statement from the UFW, the claims are that Chávez “behaved in ways that are incompatible with our organization’s values.
+According to the statement from the U.F.W., the claims are that Chavez “behaved in ways that are incompatible with our organization’s values.
 Far more troubling are allegations involving abuse of young women or minors.”
-The announcement also states they “have not received any direct reports” or “firsthand knowledge” of the allegations.

 In early March, cancellations were already made due to what was originally described as a “sensitive matter.”

-Organized by the local League of United Latin American Citizens (LULAC), the city of Laredo, Texas, observes "César Chávez Month" during March.
-The citizens' march held in Laredo on the last Saturday morning of March has also been canceled.
+Organized by the local League of United Latin American Citizens (LULAC), the city of Laredo, Texas, observes "Cesar Chavez Month" during March.
+The citizens' march to be held in Laredo on the last Saturday morning of March has also been canceled.

 Annual parades in Tucson, Ariz. and San Francisco, Calif. are also canceled.